nusenu/ansible-relayor/README.md

     - this variable is only relevant if `tor_enableMetricsPort` is True and `tor_prometheus_host` is set
     - it defines the filepath where the nginx reverse proxy configuration for MetricsPort will be stored on the relay
     - this file has to be included in your webserver configuration on the relay to make MetricsPort accessible for remote prometheus scraping
-    - the folder has to be present on the server already (we do not create it)
+    - the folder has to be present on the server already (relayor does not create it)
     - default: `/etc/nginx/promexporters/tor_metricsports_relayor.conf`

 * `tor_gen_prometheus_alert_rules` boolean